agile-students-spring2026/final-feedback_loop/README.md

 ## Extra credit

 - **Dockerized deployment** – The application is fully containerized.
 The back-end runs in a `node:20-alpine` container and the front-end is built and served from an `nginx:alpine` container.
 Both are orchestrated via `docker-compose.yml` so the entire stack can be brought up with a single `docker compose up --build`.

+- **Continuous Integration** – The application features a continuous integration workflow using GitHub actions that automatically runs a build and test cycle on each push and pull request.

 ---